LennartHennigs/RG35XX-H-Notes/README.md

 - **Batocera Linux** is an open-source operating system designed specifically for retro gaming.
 It transforms any computer or single-board device into a gaming console and includes a variety of pre-configured emulators and tools, making it easy to set up and use.

-- **CFW (Custom Firmware)** is modified firmware that enhances a device's capabilities and features beyond those provided by the original manufacturer.
+- **CFW (Custom Firmware)** is modified firmware that enhances a device's capabilities and features beyond those the original manufacturer provides.
 In the context of retro gaming, CFW allows for custom emulation setups and additional functionalities.

-- **Batocera for RG35XX-H**: A version of Batocera Linux tailored for the RG35XX-H handheld gaming device, optimized for performance and compatibility with the specific hardware, providing a seamless retro gaming experience.

 - **EmulationStation** is a graphical front-end for organizing and launching games on various emulators.
-It provides a user-friendly interface for retro gaming systems and works in conjunction with Batocera Linux to offer a streamlined gaming experience.
+It provides a user-friendly interface for retro gaming systems and works with Batocera Linux to offer a streamlined gaming experience.

 - **Libretro**: A lightweight, modular API that enables the creation of multi-system emulators.
-It serves as the backbone for many emulation projects and integrates with EmulationStation, allowing it to run a wide variety of emulators through a standardized interface.
+It is the backbone for many emulation projects and integrates with EmulationStation, allowing it to run various emulators through a standardized interface.

 These components work together to create a cohesive retro gaming system, where Batocera Linux provides the foundation, EmulationStation offers the interface, and Libretro supports the underlying emulation functionality.